PierUgit/fmmap/README.md

-# fmmap 0.1.1: memory mapped files in Fortran
+# fmmap 0.2.0 : memory mapped files in Fortran

 ## Introduction

-These routines provide *some* of the features of the posix/C memory mapped files with a Fortran interface.
+These routines provide *some* of the features of the C posix or Windows memory mapped files under a simple and unique Fortran interface.

 2 usages:
 - allocating arrays that are potentially bigger the RAM+swap size, and which are backed in a temporary file (anonymous mapping)